purduesigbots/pros-docs/v5/tutorials/walkthrough/clawbot.rst

 Arm Control
 ===========

-Next let's control the clawbot's arm.
+Next, let's control the clawbot's arm.
 This will not require the use of a joystick, but instead we will use the controller's buttons.

 We will use the following function to read the button press from the controller: